Coinbase stock is now trading. How much is it worth?

 So I see Coinbase as something more like Square or Ant Financial, but with its own unique flavor: it’s a crypto-first company, a blockchain bank.
 That’s exciting.

 Indeed, early investors are already excited.
-As of this writing, Coinbase futures are trading at about $390 per share – or about 20x P/E, as Ben predicted.
+As of this writing, Coinbase is trading in the $300-$400 range — or about 20x P/E, as Ben predicted.

-So whether you think it’s worth $35 a share or $350+ a share, you should expect a lot of buzz and energy around this offering.
-To fuel the fire, Coinbase stock will be offered directly to the public – not through an underwriting bank – which means the people will decide the price.
+So whether you think it’s worth $35 a share or $350+ a share, you should expect a lot of buzz and energy in the months and years to come.

 How to Invest in Coinbase

-A second roundabout option is to consider investing in the blockchain token COMP (you can buy it on Coinbase here).
+A final roundabout option is to invest in the blockchain token COMP (you can buy it on Coinbase here).
 To be clear, Compound is a new blockchain-based DeFi protocol – not a company stock like Coinbase – but Coinbase has invested in Compound, and uses the protocol for its staking products.
 So the fortunes of COMP will likely rise with the fortunes of Coinbase, as long as you remember they are different things.